2004 Indonesian legislative election: Analysis

-Results showed that Golkar, the former ruling party of the New Order era led by People's Representative Council Speaker Akbar Tanjung, had won the most number of seats, defeating President Megawati Sukarnoputri's Indonesian Democratic Party – Struggle (PDI–P).
+Results showed that Golkar, the former ruling party of the New Order era led by People's Representative Council Speaker Akbar Tanjung, had won the most number of seats, defeating President Megawati Sukarnoputri's Indonesian Democratic Party of Struggle (PDI-P).
 Golkar received more votes than other parties in twenty-six out of thirty-two provinces.
-However, these results occurred because of declining PDI–P popularity rather than an increase in Golkar's popularity.
+However, these results occurred because of declining PDI-P popularity rather than an increase in Golkar's popularity.
 Golkar's support in its traditional stronghold of Sulawesi declined due to the performance of medium and small parties in the region.
-Despite winning the largest share of vote once again in Bali, PDI–P performance there suffered the greatest after the 2002 bombings by terrorist group Jemaah Islamiyah devastated the island province's economy.
+Despite winning the largest share of vote once again in Bali, PDI-P performance there suffered the greatest after the 2002 bombings by terrorist group Jemaah Islamiyah devastated the island province's economy.

 Both the National Awakening Party (PKB) and the United Development Party (PPP), both of whom were considered Islamist parties, maintained their rankings in the People's Representative Council.
 The PKB, co-founded by former President and former Nahdlatul Ulama Chairman Abdurrahman Wahid, continued to perform well in its stronghold of East Java despite losing votes.

 The Islamic Prosperous Justice Party (PKS) and the Democratic Party (PD) finished first and second, respectively, in Jakarta, where voting patterns were considered a "barometer of Indonesian politics".
-Together, both parties received 42.5% of votes in the capital city.
+Together, both parties received 43% of the vote in the capital city.

 Polarisation of voting patterns based on religion was evident in the eastern provinces.
-Christianity-based Prosperous Peace Party (PDS) received 14.8% of votes in Christian-dominant North Sulawesi and 13 seats overall in the People's Representative Council.
+Christianity-based Prosperous Peace Party (PDS) received 15% of the vote in Christian-dominated North Sulawesi and 13 seats overall in the People's Representative Council.
 Likewise, Muslims were more likely to vote for the PKS in regions where religious conflict has been historically prevalent.